PEOPLE-INSIDE/people-inside/README.md

 The basic principle what PEOPLE-INSIDE used, is to distinguish between *IN* and *OUT* of the person or people.<br>
 Suppose the sensors in the following figures, A and B. If the A sensor detects a person first, it means *IN*.
 And the reverse, of course it means *OUT*.<br>
 The right-hand side is actually a graph of the serial data that the sensor recognizes. *x* axis is time and *y* axis is measured distance.
 The blue one is the serial data of the A sensor and the yellow one is the B sensor's.
 You can figure the measured distance of the A sensor decreased first.<br>
-So, if you interpret the graph, you can see that the person initally did *IN*.
+So, if you interpret the graph, you can see that the person initially did *IN*.
 And then he or she did *OUT*.

 ![principle](./projects/img/principle.png) ![graph](./projects/img/graph.PNG)